Scale your business with our modular plugins.

 How to edit WooCommerce My Account page programmatically

-What’s the My Account page?
+What’s the My Account Page?

-By default, WooCommerce stores include a My Account page where users can have a look at their orders and where you store information about your customers’ personal information, billing, and shipping address.
+By default, WooCommerce stores include a My Account page where users can have a look at their orders and where you store information about your customers’ personal information, billing, and shipping addresses.
 The default My Account page is a WordPress page that contains a WooCommerce shortcode.

 [woocommerce_my_account]

-Why customize the My Account Page in WooCommerce?
+Why Customize the My Account Page in WooCommerce?

-Most store owners focus their attention on customizing the product page and checkout but forget about the My Account page.
-As this is a page designed for your registered users, customizing it can help you improve their experience on your site.
-Additionally, it can help you make them come back to your store and boost your sales.
+As this page is designed for your registered users, customizing it can help you enhance their experience on your site.
+Additionally, it can help you encourage them to return to your store and boost your sales.
 For example, you could create a special section where you show them personalized deals and promotions.

-How to edit the WooCommerce My Account page programmatically
+How to Edit the WooCommerce My Account Page Programmatically

 There are two different techniques to edit the My Account page in WooCommerce: